terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `vm_public_key` - (Required) Public key for the secure shell (SSH).
 This key will be used for authentication when connecting to the Database Cloud Service instance using an SSH client.

-* `admin_password` - (Required) Password for Oracle Database administrator users sys and system.
-The password must meet the following requirements: Starts with a letter.
-Is between 8 and 30 characters long.
-Contains letters, at least one number, and optionally, any number of these special characters: dollar sign `$`, pound sign `#`, and underscore `_`.

-* `backup_destination` - (Required) Backup Destination.
-Possible values are `BOTH`, `OSS`, `NONE`.

-* `char_set` - (Required) Character Set for the Database Cloud Service Instance.
-All possible values are listed under the [parameters section documentation](http://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbr/op-paas-service-dbcs-api-v1.1-instances-%7BidentityDomainId%7D-post.html).
-Default value is `AL32UTF8`.

-* `usable_storage` - (Required) Storage size for data (in GB).
-Minimum value is `15`.
-Maximum value depends on the backup destination: if `BOTH` is specified, the maximum value is `1200`; if `OSS` or `NONE` is specified, the maximum value is `2048`.

-* `availability_domain` - (Optional) Name of the availability domain within the region where the Oracle Database Cloud Service instance is to be provisioned.
+* `database_configuration` - (Required) Specifies the details on how to configure the database.
+Database configuration is documented below.

 * `instantiate_from_backup` - (Optional) Specify if the service instance's database should, after the instance is created, be replaced by a database stored in an existing cloud backup that was created using Oracle Database Backup Cloud Service.
 Instantiate from Backup is documented below.

 * `ip_network` - (Optional) This attribute is only applicable to accounts where regions are supported.
 The three-part name of an IP network to which the service instance is added.
 For example: /Compute-identity_domain/user/object